constantinazouni/labassignment/README.md

 # Assignment 3
 The purpose of this assigment is to understand how unit testing and continious integretion works.
 For this purpose I have created test cases to challenge the functionality of some class that do mathematical operations.
 Also, I registered in [Travis](https://www.travis-ci.com/) and I requested the continious integration service for this repository.
 For more information on how to run the tests click [here](testing/README.md)

+# Assignment 4
+The purpose of this assigment is to understand the SOLID principles and the code patterns in order to write better code.
+For that reason we were given a poor quality project and we were asked to refactor it based on the principles that we learned.
+Some of the patterns that I used for the refactoring are : strategy, factory and facade.
+For more information on how to run the refactored program click [here](sourcecodeanalyzer/README.md)